Slookeur/atomes/ADDING_NEW_ANALYSIS.md

     meaning that it is required to code the dialog handling the calculation, I tried to simplify this as much as I could, but in the end it is impossible to simplify everything.

-  - Prepare a 16x16 pixels PNG image to be used as an icon to illustrate the calculation for the GUI and place it in the `data\pixmaps` folder.
+  - Prepare an image to illustrate the calculation for the GUI
+    - PNG format
+    - 16x16 pixels
+    - Place it in the `data\pixmaps` folder.

 ## Overview of the TODO list